Globe editorial: For Donald Trump, there is no coming back from this

-On Tuesday, in a re-reversal of a statement he made on Monday about a statement he made on Saturday, U.S. President Donald Trump said there were some “very fine people” on both sides of the weekend’s tragic events in Charlottestown, Va.
+On Tuesday, in a re-reversal of a statement he made on Monday about a statement he made on Saturday, U.S. President Donald Trump said there were some “very fine people” on both sides of the weekend’s tragic events in Charlottesville, Va.

 Here is one of the white supremacists who was behind the neo-Nazi rallies in Charlottesville talking about Mr. Trump: